On Global and Local Convergence of Iterative Linear Quadratic Optimization Algorithms for Discrete Time Nonlinear Control: Convergence Analysis

-where $\deltaquad = 1/(32\condnb_\cost(\scaling\sqrt{\condnb_\cost}(2+ 2 \cst + \sqrt{\condnb_\cost}\condnbddp) + 4\concord)^2)$ is the value of the gap determining the quadratic convergence phase. \end{theorem} \begin{remark} The complexity bounds for the IDDP algorithm in Theorem~\ref{thm:ddp_conv} takes then the same form as the complexity bounds obtained for the ILQR algorithm in Theorem~\ref{thm:global_local_conv} up to some additional multiplicative factors.
+where $\deltaquad = 1/(32\condnb_\cost(\scaling\sqrt{\condnb_\cost}(2+ 2 \cst + \sqrt{\condnb_\cost}\condnbddp) + 4\concord)^2)$ is the value of the gap determining the quadratic convergence phase. \end{theorem} \begin{remark} The complexity bounds for the IDDP algorithm in Theorem~\ref{thm:ddp_conv} take then the same form as the complexity bounds obtained for the ILQR algorithm in Theorem~\ref{thm:global_local_conv} up to some additional multiplicative factors.
 Our proof is built on considering IDDP to approximate ILQR.
-In practice, IDDP appears more efficient than ILQR~\cite{roulet2021techreport, liao1992advantages} and alternative proofs may better explain this phenomenon.
-On the other hand, our implementation and analysis provide global convergence guarantees that have not been considered before. \end{remark}
+In practice, IDDP appears more efficient than ILQR as illustrated in Figure~\ref{fig:conv} and other works~\citep{liao1992advantages, roulet2021techreport} and alternative proofs may better explain this phenomenon.
+On the other hand, our implementation and analysis provide theoretical convergence guarantees. \end{remark}